Gikdan/generic-angular-frontend/README.md

 [Install Webpack 2.x](https://webpack.js.org/guides/installation/) if you don't already have it present on your system:

-    $ npm install webpack --save-dev
+    $ npm install webpack --save-dev #You can do -g to install in global mode

 ## Developing
-To develop inside the project, simply run the two commands below to start the dev server and run the bundler in watch mode:
+To develop inside the project(```cd GenericFrontEnd```), simply run the  commands below to start the dev server and run the bundler in watch mode:

+    $ npm install -g http-server #to install the http-server for development
+    $ npm install #to install the project dependencies
+    $ npm run bundle

+That runs the webpack bundler and creates application binary files inside dist folder.

+On another terminal, run

     $ npm start

-and on another terminal, run

-    $ npm run bundle
+and navigate to [localhost:8000](localhost:8000) to see the application running locally.

 ## Production build
 To perform production builds, run the any of the below commands